Search overlay panel for performing site-wide searches

 Say you’re working on a [Rails app](https://wp-www-staging.heroku.com/ruby), and you want to publish your code on Github.
 Most apps have some deploy-specific private config values – for example, if you’re using the S3 storage back-end for Paperclip, and your S3 keys are saved in config/amazon_keys.yml.
 You certainly don’t want to push those up to Github – what to do?

 You could maintain a separate deploy branch, and commit your deploy config only to that.
-You can then work on the main branch, and rebase the deploy branch whenever you go for a deploy.
-That’s a bit of extra work you …
+You …

 How much better are two steps than three?
 Does it matter if something takes five minutes instead of twenty?
 When it comes to software deployment and provisioning, does instant really matter?